Alex-notfound/RecommenderSystems-Analysis/README.md

 # RecommenderSystems-Analysis

-This repository contains some script on Python go process datasets and get info from them.
+This repository contains some scripts on Python to process datasets and get info from them.